 Doing Business in Cambodia

 Cambodia‘s rapidly expanding tourism industry is led by the spectacular cultural attraction of Angkor Wat.
-With the number of foreign arrivals approximately 4.5 million in 2014, an increase of 12.5 percent compared to 2013, tourism has increased more than twenty-fold since 1998 when Cambodia received a modest 187,000 tourists.
-It is estimated that international arrivals will reach 7 million by 2020.
+In 2015, the Angkor Wat temple complex, a UNESCO world heritage site, was voted as the best tourist destination in the world by Lonely Planet.
+With approximately 4.5 million foreign arrivals in 2014, an increase of 12.5 percent compared to 2013, tourism has increased more than twenty-fold since 1998 when Cambodia received a modest 187,000 tourists.
+It is estimated that international arrivals will reach 7 million annually by 2020.
 In 2011, Cambodian coastal areas were recognized for their natural beauty by the Club of the World’s Most Beautiful Bays.

 Despite rapid growth in garments and tourism, Cambodia remains an agrarian society, with over half the population engaged in the agriculture sector.
 Donors have been a driving force behind the development efforts of Cambodia with financial support accounting for more than 30 percent of the government budget.
 The United States is one of Cambodia‘s largest donors and official U.S. assistance amounted to around US$122 million in 2014.

 Cambodia joined the International Organization for Standardization (ISO) in 1995 and is also a member of the ASEAN Consultative Committee on Standards and Quality (ACCSQ).
 Cambodia ratified the ASEAN Framework Agreement on Mutual Recognition Arrangements.
 It has also signed numerous trade agreements, including the U.S.-Cambodia Trade and Investment Framework Agreement (TIFA) in 2006, which facilitates and promotes greater trade and investment between the two countries and provides a forum to address bilateral trade and investment issues.
 Two successful meetings were held under the TIFA in 2007 in which the U.S. and Cambodian governments discussed WTO accession requirements, trade facilitation and economic development initiatives, and progress on intellectual property rights.
 In 2008, several bilateral working level meetings were held to advance the TIFA agenda.

 - Tourism infrastructure and resorts